-Sec.
-61.51 Pilot logbooks.
+14 CFR 61.51- Pilot Logbooks

-- (a) The aeronautical training and experience used to meet the requirements for a certificate or rating, or the recent flight experience requirements of this part must be shown by a reliable record.
-The logging of other flight time is not required. - (b) Logbook entries.
+The aeronautical training and experience used to meet the requirements for a certificate or rating, or for the purposes of currency, must be shown by reliable record.
+Any other flight time is not required to be logged.